loudringphone/ultimate-tictactoe/README.md

 ---
 I applied what I have learnt in the GA classes and I just learnt what minimax algorithm is recently after finishing this project, so the functions and methods I use would all have been covered in the first two weeks in the GA course without using minimax.

-(Update: I have learnt basic Minimax and it is now applied to the A.I. in Tic Tac Toe now.
+(Update: I have learnt basic Minimax and it is now applied to the A.I. in Tic Tac Toe.
 Please choose Minimax on Settings.)

 I will explain how the unbeatable A.I. works below.